Developing Transcription Interfaces

 })

-These type, format defaults and the optional language can be omitted by setting the “Content-Type” header to “text/plain” and only sending the new string.
+These type, format defaults and the optional language can be omitted by setting the “Content-Type” header to “text/plain” and sending only the new string.

 The existing version of the Annotation will continue to exist, but the TPEN API will update the Line and all related documents, returning the updated Line id to the client.